frckbrice/immigration-management-mobile-app/docs/IMPLEMENTATION_SUMMARY.md

 ### Immediate (To Make It Work):
 1. Get your Stripe test keys
 2. Update `utils/stripeConfig.ts` with your publishable key
-3. Deploy the backend function (Supabase or your own)
+3. Deploy your backend API endpoint
 4. Update payment screen to call your backend
 5. Test with test cards